thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

   * [IBM OpenShift VPC cluster `ibm-ocp-vpc`](https://github.com/cloud-native-toolkit/terraform-ibm-ocp-vpc)
   * [IBM Object Storage `ibm-object-storage`](https://github.com/cloud-native-toolkit/terraform-ibm-object-storage)

-  * Related simpfilied architecture
+  * Related simplified architecture
    ![](images/SoftwareEverywhere-OpenShift-Infrastructure.drawio.png)

 ### Step 1: Write the Bill of Material `BOM` file

-Combine terraform modules and define some variables in the initial `BOM` file.
+Combine Terraform modules and define some variables in the initial `BOM` file.

-> Note: When you going to use variables you must use the module variables.
+> Note: When you going to use variables, keep in mind you must use the name of the variables defined in the module and use `alias: ibm-vpc` to define the prefix.

 ```yaml
 apiVersion: cloudnativetoolkit.dev/v1alpha1